 It’s worth looking at your home objectively before you put it on the market.
-Now’s the time to give it kerb appeal and to declutter rooms and give each a purpose (think home office rather than junk room, for example).
+Now’s the time to boost its kerb appeal and to declutter rooms and give each a purpose (think home office rather than junk room, for example).
+Find out more about presenting your home for sale, but work through the checklist below first.
 Home improvements probably aren’t worth it at this stage, but do:

 - Clean windows to brighten the interior;

 - Fix anything that's broken or leaning;

 - Sort out scuffed or dirty paintwork;

 - Make sure surfaces aren't covered by accessories;